From disruptor to establishment

 Signaling its transformation to a unified digital financial services company, the new brand was given top billing at its investor roadshow presentation.
 Ally’s external launch went against the grain by focusing on its employees as the hero and showcasing its relentless quest to serve customers.

-Despite being outspent by competitors 5:1, brand awareness increased by 50 percent and consumer perception showed Ally as more credible, likable and bold than other banks.
+Despite being outspent by competitors 5:1, brand awareness increased by 50 percent and consumer perception showed Ally as more credible, more likable and bolder than other banks.

 Ally hit this milestone after only six years in operation.